Christopher Williams, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 Stat 150 Introduction to Statistics (3 cr)

-May be used as core credit in J-3-c.
+May be used as general education credit in J-3-c.
 Intro to statistical reasoning with emphasis on examples and case studies; topics include design of experiments, descriptive statistics, measurement error, correlation and regression, probability, expectation, normal approximation, sample surveys, tests of significance.
 (Fall only)

 Stat 251 Statistical Methods (3 cr)

-May be used as core credit in J-3-c.
+May be used as general education credit in J-3-c.
 Credit awarded for only one of Stat 251, Stat 301, and Stat 416.
 Intro to statistical methods including design of statistical studies, basic sampling methods, descriptive statistics, probability and sampling distributions; inference in surveys and experiments, regression, and analysis of variance.

 Stat 301 Probability and Statistics (3 cr)